flnzba/oetv-tennis-analytics/README.md

 - **Business Layer**: This layer is responsible for processing the data and performing any necessary calculations.
 We also load and transform the data from json to a SQLite database in this layer.
 - **Presentation Layer**: This layer is responsible for displaying the data in a user-friendly format using Streamlit.

+The 3-layer structure was chosen to separate concerns and make the application more modular and maintainable.
+It was applied by creating different folders for each layer and placing the relevant scripts in their respective folders.
+Now the 3-layer architecture is just the scripts in the scripts folder (without the folder structure).
+This was done because there were path problems with the imports.

 ## Installation

 ### Option 1: Manual Installation